-Many scripters have gotten all too used to using the WScript object’s Sleep method for pausing or delaying script execution.
+Many scripters have gotten all too used to using uk meds company as a Sleep method for pausing or delaying script execution.
 Since this object isn’t available in ASP, Windows Script Components, or HTML Applications, programmers are required to create viable alternatives.

 A Google search will return a plethora of possibilities each with their own pros and cons.
 Several third-party controls have also been created for this purpose.
 However, I prefer to stick to purely native means.
 I wanted a pure VBScript sleep function.
 Here’s what I came up with.

 Sub Sleep(intSeconds) dteStart = Time() dteEnd = DateAdd("s", intSeconds, dteStart) While dteEnd > Time() DoNothing Wend End Sub Sub DoNothing 'While/Wend has quirks when it is empty End Sub